ntu-pear/PEAR_patient_service/readME.md

 ### Prerequisites
 1. **Git**: Ensure Git is installed on your system.
 2. **Conda**: Install Conda for managing virtual environments.
+3. **NTU VPN**: Install the NTU VPN to access internal resources.

+### Connect to NTU VPN
+To connect to the NTU VPN, follow these steps:

+Network Connection: Ensure you are connected to the NTUSECURE Wi-Fi network or connect through the NTU VPN.

+VPN Setup: Follow the [installation guide](https://fyppear.atlassian.net/wiki/spaces/FP/pages/129794049/Setup+Instructions+Developers) for detailed instructions on setting up and connecting to the VPN.

 ### Cloning the Repository
 Clone the repository using the following command: